Regularity Priors for the Linear Atomic Cluster Expansion: Results

+The ACE potentials were constructed using a $r_{\rm cut} = 5~\text{\AA}$ local cutoff and correlation orders up to $N_{\rm max}=4$ (5-body) features, with a maximum polynomial degree of 21 for all correlation orders.
 The potentials were then fit using simple Tikhonov regularization applied after the regularity prior was used to scale the basis functions appropriately as outlined in Section \ref{sec:rscaling}.
-To distinguish between the strength and the ``shape'' of the regularization, i.e. different form of regularity prior, the regularization strength was tuned such that the force RMSE on the training set was equal for all models.
-This was repeated for three different target training force RMSEs with the resulting energy and force errors on the training and test sets shown in Figure \ref{fig:10_90_gaussian_errors} for models fit using the Gaussian regularity prior.
-The errors on two further configurations types, 100 configurations from Random Structure Search \cite{pickard2011ab} and 100 configurations from a \ac{MD} simulation where amorphous Si was compressed from 0 to 20 GPa, were also evaluated.
+To distinguish between the strength and the ``shape'' of the regularization, i.e. different form of regularity prior, the regularization strength was tuned such that the force root mean square error (RMSE) on the training set was equal for all models.
+This was repeated for three different target training force RMSEs with the resulting energy and force errors on the training and test sets shown in figure \ref{fig:10_90_gaussian_errors} for models fit using the Gaussian regularity prior.
+Errors were also evaluated for two further configurations types: 100 configurations from \ac{RSS}\cite{pickard2011ab} and 100 configurations from a \ac{MD} simulation where amorphous Si was compressed from 0 to 20 GPa.
 These configurations were taken from ref \cite{morrow2022indirect} and are used to illustrate the effect of regularity priors in a highly extrapolative regime.
-For all configuration types, using $\sigma=2$ lead to $\sim$ 40\% reduction in force RMSE and up to 80\% reduction in energy RMSE compared to $\sigma=0$ (no regularity prior).
-As shown in Figure \ref{fig:10_90_FRMSE}, this is not caused by the specific choice of target force RMSE, with these three values covering the minimum achievable test force RMSE for all values of $\sigma$.
-It is notable that despite the equivalence between the Gaussian regularity priors and SOAP features, outlined in Section \ref{sec:rscaling}, the optimal value for $\sigma$ is much larger than would typically be used in SOAP-GAP potentials where $\sigma=0.3-0.5$ \AA{} is more typical \cite{deringer2018data}.
+For all configuration types, using $\sigma=2$ \AA{} lead to $\sim$ 40\% reduction in force RMSE and up to 80\% reduction in energy RMSE compared to $\sigma=0$ (no regularity prior).
+As is evident from figure 4, which shows the error as a function of $\sigma$ for three different choices that cover the minimum achievable test force RMSE, this is achieved regardless of the specific target force RMSE It is notable that despite the equivalence between the Gaussian regularity priors and SOAP features, outlined in Section \ref{sec:rscaling}, the optimal value for $\sigma$ is much larger than would typically be used in SOAP-GAP potentials where $\sigma=0.3-0.5$ \AA{} is more typical \cite{deringer2018data}.
 This can be partially attributed to the distance transform applied to the radial coordinate, which increases the resolution near the typical nearest-neighbor position, effectively reducing $\sigma$ where there is most data and increasing it elsewhere.
-We also note that the exact shape of the regularity prior appears to make little difference to the achievable errors, with very similar performance achieved using both the algebraic and exponential regularity priors as shown in Figure \ref{fig:10_90_prior_comp}.
-Given this, we present results for the Gaussian prior (Force RMSE on the training set = 0.075 eV/\AA) only in the main text, with corresponding Figures for the algebraic and exponential priors provided in Figures \ref{fig:10_90_algebraic} and \ref{fig:10_90_exponential} in the Appendix.
+We also note that the exact shape of the regularity prior appears to make little difference to the achievable errors, with very similar performance achieved using both the algebraic and exponential regularity priors as shown in figure \ref{fig:10_90_prior_comp}.
+Given this, we only present results for the Gaussian prior (Force RMSE on the training set = 0.075 eV/\AA{}) in the main text, with corresponding Figures for the algebraic and exponential priors provided in figures \ref{fig:10_90_algebraic} and \ref{fig:10_90_exponential} in the Appendix.